isabella232/journeys.en/help/using/building-journeys/sharing-common-fields.md

 # journeysteps events common fields {#sharing-common-fields}

-The following fields are the ones deduced from the usecases  (see "Use Cases section)  representing the different patterns in a journey:
+These are the common fields that will be sent for every step that is processed in a journey.

 #### entrance

 Indicate if the user has entered the journey.
 If not present, assuming that the value is false